 The term insurance money can be used to meet your family’s monthly expenses and important goals like your child’s education.

 You may take loans for assets like a house or a car.
 However, if something happens to you, your loved ones might be burdened with loan repayments.
 In such a situation, the term insurance payout which your family will receive can be utilised in paying off outstanding loans.

 Modern day lifestyle problems can lead to a host of ailments.
-Some term insurance plans don’t just protect your family after death but also during your lifetime by offering critical illness ^ protection.
+Some term insurance plans don’t just protect your family financially in case of a mishap but also during your lifetime by offering critical illness ^ protection.
 This feature pays out on the diagnosis of certain critical ailments like cancer or heart attack.

 How to choose the right Term Insurance Plan?

 While buying a Term Plan, we always have questions like which Term Plan is best and how to compare the best Term Life Insurance Plan.
 Here are some parameters which may help you choose the best Term Plan for yourself: